How to Fit an Internal Bifold Door

 Test the control arm in particular.
 The ideal length for the control arm is usually around a quarter of an inch less than the width of one of the folding doors, but it’s worth testing it to make sure that the door doesn’t feel too heavy, and that it opens and closes smoothly.
 Make sure that the opening is plumb before you start work, and remember that if there are minor alignment problems they can usually be fixed by adjusting the hinges slightly.

 Check out our full range of internal bifold doors.
-We've also got a line of external bifold doors which can really transform a space.
+We've also got a line of patio doors and external bifold doors which can really transform a space.
 We've got wide selections of top-quality products at great prices on our website.
 Don't hesitate to get in touch if you have any questions or head to our FAQs to see if your query has already been answered!